betaflight/betaflight/docs/Gps.md

 | 4     | GAGAN    | India         |

 If you use a regional specific setting you may achieve a faster GPS lock than using AUTO.

+This setting only works when `gps_auto_config=1`

+## GPS Receiver Configuration

+UBlox GPS units can either be configured using the FC or manually.

+### UBlox GPS manual configuration

+Use UBox U-Center and connect your GPS to your computer.
+The cli `gpspassthough` command may be of use if you do not have a spare USART to USB adapter.

+Display the Packet Console (so you can see what messages your receiver is sending to your computer).

+Display the Configation View.

+Navigate to CFG (Configuration)

+Select `Revert to default configuration`.
+Click `Send`.

+At this point you might need to disconnect and reconnect at the default baudrate - probably 9600 baud.

+Navigate to PRT (Ports)

+Set `Target` to `1 - Uart 1`
+Set `Protocol In` to `0+1+2`
+Set `Protocol Out` to `0+1`
+Set `Buadrate` to `11200`
+Press `Send`

+This will immediatly "break" communication to the GPS.
+Since you haven't saved the new baudrate setting to the non-volatile memory you need to change the baudrate you communicate to the GPS without resetting the GPS.
+So `Disconnect`, Change baud rate to match, then `Connect`.

+Click on `PRT` in the Configuration view again and inspect the packet console to make sure messages are being sent and acknowledged.

+Next, to ensure the FC doesn't waste time processing messages it does not need you must disable all messages on except:

+    NAV-POSLLH
+    NAV-DOP
+    NAV-SOL
+    NAV-VELNED
+    NAV-TIMEUTC
+    NAV-SVINFO

+The above messages should each be enabled with a rate of '1`.

+When changing message target and rates remember to click `Send` after changing each message.

+Next change the global update rate, click `Rate (Rates)` in the Configuration view.

+Set `Measurement period` to `100` ms.
+Set `Navigation rate` to `1`.
+Click `Send`.

+This will cause the GPS receive to send the require messages out 10 times a second.
+If your GPS receiver cannot be set to use `100`ms try `200`ms (5hz) - this is less precise.

+Next change the mode, click `NAV5 (Navigation 5)` in the Configuration View

+Set to `Dynamic Model` to `airborne <1g` and click `Send`.

+Finally, we need to save the configuration.

+Click `CFG (Configuration` in the Configuration View.

+Select `Save current configuration` and click `Send`.